sdedeepyagithub/sorting/README.md

 # Sorting_Visualizer
-This algorithm is a web application tools
+This algorithm is a web application tools.<br>
 By S Dedeepya